kbalkcom/RepData_PeerAssessment1/PA1_template.md

 The plot below indicates that activity between approximately 10 am and 8 pm (1000 to 2000) was greater on the weekend compared to weekdays.
 However, based on a visual inspection, the period from approximately 8 am to 10 pm (800 to 1000) was greater for the weekdays compared to the weekend.

 Note:  This plot is not showing up in the rendered document, but is listed in the figures folder.
-I can't find any explanation as to why the plot is not showing up.  it shows up in the code chunk, but not the rendered document.
+I can't find any explanation as to why the plot is not showing up.
+The figure shows up below the code chunk, but not in the final rendered document.